 The main technical ingredient for computing the map $\rho$ (up to homotopy) is the following lemma, which is inspired by the cup-sliding arguments in \cite{rozansky2010categorification,willis2021khovanov}.
-Roughly speaking, we perturb the map $\rho$ in (\ref{eqn decompose kappa}) such that the resulting map is formed by the flip map for resolutions plus some homotopy. \begin{lem} Let $T$ be a $(k,k)$-tangle representing a single braid word $\sigma_i$ (resp. $\sigma^{-1}_i$) and $T^*$ be its flipped tangle representing $\sigma_{2k-i}$ (resp. $\sigma^{-1}_{2k-i}$).
+Roughly speaking, we replace the map $\rho$ in (\ref{eqn decompose kappa}) by a homotopic one such that the resulting map is formed by the flip map on resolutions plus some homotopy. \begin{lem} Let $T$ be a $(k,k)$-tangle representing a single braid word $\sigma_i$ (resp. $\sigma^{-1}_i$) and $T^*$ be its flipped tangle representing $\sigma_{2k-i}$ (resp. $\sigma^{-1}_{2k-i}$).
 There exists a map with the following properties:

-\begin{enumerate}[i.] \item $\varphi$ is chain homotopic to the map induced by a sequence of Reidemeister moves realizing the flip cobordism. \item $\varphi$ is filtered with respect to the $\left\{0,1\right\}$-filtration induced by resolving the unique crossings in $T$ and $T^*$. \item The filtered pieces of $\varphi$ (with respect to the aforementioned filtration) are equal to the maps induced by sequences of Reidemeister moves from $\caf(\Delta_{2k}^{-1}\circ T^{*}_{j} \circ \Delta_{2k}) \to \caf(T_j)$ ($j=0,1$) realizing the flip cobordism, where $T_j$ is the $j$-th resolution of $T$. \end{enumerate} \end{lem} See Figure \ref{fig:algebraic replacement } for a schematic drawing of the map $\varphi$.
+\begin{enumerate}[i.] \item $\varphi$ is chain homotopic to the map induced by a sequence of Reidemeister moves realizing the flip cobordism. \item $\varphi$ is filtered with respect to the $\left\{0,1\right\}$-filtration arising from resolving the unique crossings in $T$ and $T^*$. \item The filtered pieces of $\varphi$ (with respect to the aforementioned filtrations) are equal to the maps induced by sequences of Reidemeister moves from $\caf(\Delta_{2k}^{-1}\circ T^{*}_{j} \circ \Delta_{2k}) \to \caf(T_j)$ ($j=0,1$) realizing the flip cobordism, where $T_j$ is the $j$-th resolution of $T$. \end{enumerate} \end{lem} See Figure \ref{fig:algebraic replacement } for a schematic illustration of $\varphi$.

 \begin{proof} We prove the statement for $T=\sigma_i^{-1}$, and the other case that $T=\sigma_i$ follows the same proof by switching the $0$-and $1$-resolutions.